ghga-de/ghga-metadata-schema/docs/schema_markdown/Trio.md

 # Class: Trio

-A trio is a study design that involves the genetic analysis of three individuals within a family unit.
+A Trio is a study design in which the genetic information of three individuals within a family unit is analyzed.
 It consists of a child and their biological parents.

 URI: [GHGA:Trio](https://w3id.org/GHGA/Trio)